ADL-TBB/tbb-bridge-dpi/INSTRUCTIONS.md

 - crossdata_experiment.py

-  Experiment where the neural network model is trained on one specific dataset and its test performance is tested on another.
+  Experiment where the neural network model is trained on one specific dataset and its performance is tested on another.

 **Case studies**

 Two case studies concerning SARS-CoV-2 and Mycobacterium tuberculosis are implemented in the following scripts:

 - predict_mtb.py
 - sarscov_experiment.py

+**Folder 1:  analysis_misclassified_examples**

+Comparison of the characteristics of misclassified examples between a run with the original model and one with a modified version using *SeqVec* [1] and *Morgan fingerprints* to embed proteins and drugs, respectively.

+- analysis folder

+  Contains the notebook with the inspection of the misclassified examples and all files necessary to yield it.
+An additional descriptive file called *file_description.txt* is included in such folder.

+- stats_generator folder

+  Contains the script used to generate the analyzed data and the trained models (.pkl files) employed to perform the prediction.

+**Folder 2: data**

+Contains all data employed in the project.

+- binindgdb

+  Refined dataset from https://github.com/IBM/InterpretableDTIP with protein/drug examples divided into train, test and validation sub-folders.

+- chembl

+  Personally created interaction dataset with active and inactive drug-protein compounds from the chEMBL database.

+- celegans / human

+  Balanced datasets of protein-compound interactions from https://github.com/masashitsubaki/CPI_prediction/tree/master/dataset with human and C.elegans examples.

+- embedding_files

+  Pre-embedded protein datasets using *SeqVec* as in https://github.com/Rostlab/SeqVec

+- smiles_trfm_model

+  Pre-trained model for embedding drugs as described in [2].

+- sarscov2

+  The dataset of the protein-drug interaction examples studied in SARS-CoV-2

+- mtb

+  The dataset of the protein-drug interaction examples studied in tuberculosis.

+**Folder 3: smiles_transformer**

+Contains the necessary scripts to embed drug SMILES using a pre-trained transformer model from [2].

+1. M. Heinzinger, A. Elnaggar, Y. Wang, C. Dallago, D. Nechaev, F. Matthes and B. Rost, 2019, Modeling aspects of the language of life through transfer-learning protein sequences

+2. S. Honda, S. Shi,, H.R.
+Ueda, 2019, SMILES Transformer: Pre-trained Molecular Fingerprint for Low Data Drug Discovery